barry-waldbaum-rl/reat-vm-setup/README.md

 Disk | 30 GB
 Networking | reat-vpc

-4. SSH to the base VM from GCP to finish setup.
+4. SSH to the base VM from GCP console to finish setup.

 5. Install 'vi', add 'trainee' user, put the user in the 'docker' group, and grant the user the ability to run 'sudo' (for RES install lab).